alireza-mahzoon/booking-api/README.md

 # Booking API

 ## Introduction
-The API manages the information about different hotels and rooms in the hotels.
+The API offers management of information  about different hotels and rooms in the hotels.
 The user can have access to the information of the rooms and hotel.

 ## Requirements